MUSICOL 1200 - Musicology Foundations

-The exam will require students to answer two or three questions (or sets of related questions).
-Answers to each question (or set of questions) should run about 300-400 words.
-This is an open-book exam, allowing for text books and any notes the student may have prepared.
+The exam will take place during class time in Week 13.It is an open-book exam, allowing for text books and any notes the student may have prepared.
 Answers will be marked both on clarity of writing and on demonstration of an understanding of relevant concepts and ideas presented in the course.
-A set of practice questions will be distributed in class in Week 12 (1 June).

 SubmissionThe Written word assignment should be submitted (uploaded) as .pdf no later than 5:00 p.m. on the due date.